There's a lot of information and support available for type 2 diabetes. Some of the support depends on the area you live in.

 There are free education courses to help you learn more about and manage your type 2 diabetes.

+- Diabetes education and self management for ongoing and newly diagnosed (DESMOND) – NHS courses either in person or online.
 Your GP will need to refer you, but you can phone your GP surgery to get a referral letter, so you do not need to make an appointment.

 Telling DVLA you have type 2 diabetes